arjungaonkar/MiniProject/README.md

 4.JDBC:Database connectivity

-5.execute:This class is the main class that connects all the other four class,it contains actionFunction method which is called by                   TcpServer,UdpServer and Client class
+5.execute:This class is the main class that connects all the other four classes,it contains actionFunction method which is called by                   TcpServer,UdpServer and Client class